JonasAlaif/russol-artifact/README.md

 # Getting started

 Our artifact is provided as a Docker image, which can be run using any recent version of [Docker](https://docs.docker.com/get-docker/).
-Please start by unzipping the `sources.zip` file to the root of the artifact (you should have a `russol-alpha` directory at the same level as this file).
+Please start by unzipping the `sources.zip` file to the root of the artifact.

+**Unzip to the root**, you should *not* have a `./sources/` directory, but instead a `./russol-alpha/` directory at the same level as this `README.md`!

 ## Using the image

+> If any of the commands in this section do not work for you, take a look at [alternatives](#alternatives).

 With `docker` installed and in your path, start by loading the `russol` image from the included file.
 From the root of the artifact, run the following command